Improwised/kb.repairrabbit.github.io/content/Employees/How to assign a privilege to different categories?.md

 "New"
 ![How to assign a privilege to different categories?](/images/employees/how_to_assing_priviledges/add_new.png)

-fill the required details to assign priviledge
+Fill in required details to assign priviledge.
 ![How to assign a privilege to different categories?](/images/employees/how_to_assing_priviledges/fill_the_required_details_and_assign_privilege.png)

-"Add"
+Click "Add"
 ![How to assign a privilege to different categories?](/images/employees/how_to_assing_priviledges/click_add.png)